koraykoca/git-cheat-sheet/README.md

 ```

 Cleaner history helps us troubleshoot bugs faster.
 Therefore, before making a pull request from our branch into main/master branch, it can be better to use git rebase instead of git merge and then create a pull request.
 However, if you have commits which other team members pulled them down and worked on them, then rewriting those commits and pushing them again will be not a good idea, because other team members will have to re-merge their work and things will get messy when you try to pull their work back into yours.

+Git rebase is also useful when you solve conflicts in a PR.
+After solving the conflicts, you can force push and update your PR.

 _**Pull request**_ is created to ask owner of the project to pull your changes.
 You are asking the main/master repository's owner to pull files from your repository.
 This process is like following: